suixinsuo/olympus-protocol/docs/Using Components.md

 ```

   > Why not override TRADE_INTERVAL in the derivative `uint public TRADE_INTERVAL = 0 seconds`?
-    The reason is that even if we override the value with a new variable, the call of the parent functions buy tokens and sell tokens will be still accessing the super.TRADE_INTERVAL which is 7 days and fail.
+    The reason is that even if we override the value with a new variable, the call of the parent functions buyTokens and sell tokens will be still accessing the super.TRADE_INTERVAL which is 7 days and fail.

-And in the test cases, we will require to use the stub
+And in the test cases, we will require to use the stub:

 ```javascript
 const Fund = artifacts.require("OlympusTutorialFundStub");
 ```

-That will be enough to pass again the test cases.
+This will be enough to pass the test cases again.

 3. Test the special scenario

 Let's add a config function to our Stub.
-This stub is only being used in tests, and not to be utilized in reality.
+This stub is only being used in tests, and should not be used in reality.

 ```javascript
 function setTradeInterval(uint _seconds) external {